jdockerty/yaml-to-json-go/README.md

 If you do not want to write or create the target file, you can simple output the conversion to the console window.

     yamltojson convert --print a-nice-file.yml

-## TODO

-* Add a `validate` sub-command which piggybacks from conversion, load yaml/json file to test its validity.